wp-plugins/recent-facebook-posts/readme.txt

 2. The green circled fields are the fields where you'll need to provide your Facebook app id and app secret (as shown in screenshot 1).

 == Changelog ==

+= 1.5 =
+* Improved: huge performance improvement for retrieving posts from Facebook
+* Improved: some code refactoring
+* Improved: cache now automatically invalidated when updating settings
+* Improved: settings are now sanitized before saving
+* Fixed: like and comment count no longer capped at 25
+* Changed links to show your appreciation for the plugin.

 = 1.4 =
 * Changed cache folder to the WP Content folder (outside of the plugin to prevent cache problems after updating the plugin).